Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation

 In Table~\ref{tab:main_results} we report the performance of our zero-shot method, \zsours, our main trained method, \ours, and other existing methods and ablations.
 Overall, our zero-shot and weakly-supervised method outperform the baselines in a majority of the test sets, establishing new state-of-the-art results in both.

-\textbf{Zero-shot Performance.} We observe that our zero-shot method outperforms the FreeSOLO version of Global-Local CLIP in most of the validation and test sets considered, with oIoU improvements ranging from $1.5\%$ to over $19\%$, and mostly still significantly outperforms GL CLIP (SAM) with improvements as high as $14\%$ in RefCOCO.
-This highlights that a better class-agnostic instance segmentation method \textit{is not the main driver} behind our improved performance.
+\textbf{Zero-shot Performance.} We observe that our zero-shot method mostly outperforms the baselines considered in the validation and test datasets considered, with oIoU improvements of $2.9-16.5\%$ depending on the dataset and baseline considered.
+The fact GL CLIP (SAM) still significantly under performs \zsours suggests that a better class-agnostic instance segmentation method (\ie., SAM vs FreeSOLO) \textit{is not the main driver} behind our improvements.
 In several scenarios, we also observe that \zsours improves upon the weakly-supervised TRIS and Shatter\&Gather.

 \textbf{Weakly-supervised Performance.} By pre-training and correcting the potential zero-shot mistakes using the constrained greedy loss, the performance improves significantly.
-Our weakly-supervised method leads to oIoU improvements ranging from $1.3\%$ to over $20\%$ over \zsours, all without using any supervised referring segmentation masks.
-As expected, this is still below the fully-supervised results, yet note that, for example, in RefCOCO+ testA our model's oIoU only lags the fully-supervised LAVT by less than $14\%$, a significant improvement from the previous $33\%$ gap of TRIS in that same test set.
-In all cases except for oIoU in RefCOCO+ testB, \ours establishes a new state-of-the-art in weakly-supervised RIS, outperforming both TRIS and Shatter\&Gather by margins as high as $26\%$.
+Our weakly-supervised method leads to oIoU improvements of up to $22.8\%$ over \zsours, all without using any supervised referring segmentation masks.
+As expected from Figure \ref{fig:histogram_objects_per_image}, these improvements are more marked in RefCOCO and RefCOCO+ than in RefCOCOg.
+These weakly-supervised results are still below the fully-supervised ones, yet note that, for example, in RefCOCO+ testA our model's oIoU only lags the fully-supervised LAVT by less than $7\%$, a significant improvement from the previous $33\%$ gap of TRIS in that same test set.
+In all cases, \ours establishes a new state-of-the-art in weakly-supervised RIS, outperforming TRIS, TSEG and Shatter\&Gather by oIoU and mIoU margins as high as $31\%$ and $34\%$, respectively.